shaozelian/everest/docs/technologies/2025-05-18-jekyll-setup.md

 Open <a href="javascript:void(0);">https://{username}.github.io</a>.

 ## Part 2 - Set up local development and CI/CD environment.
+(Windows)

 In the real world, we normally need a local development environment which allows us to code, local debugging and testing.
 It doesn't need deploy uncompleted work to remote website every time. <br/>
 In this section, we will lead you step by step for how to set the local development using Microsoft Visual Studio within Windows system.